sushovande/qr-mixer-game/docs/setting-up.md

   [set up cloudflare for your site](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) and [force HTTPS](https://developers.cloudflare.com/ssl/edge-certificates/encrypt-visitor-traffic/).
   Alternatively, you can use [Let's Encrypt](https://letsencrypt.org/getting-started/), or any other method to set up SSL.
-8. Now, edit the file `static/game.js` and change the value `https://qr.sd3.in/` with the URL of where you're actually hosting the game.
-Similarly, edit the file `templates/adminmanageusers.html` and change the SITE_URL_PREFIX variable in the same way.
-9. Compile (`go build`) and reload the server.

 For reliability, you should [set up this game as a service](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6).
 If you use this same server for other websites also, then